nodiscc/xsrv/docs/installation/virt-manager.md

 # libvirt / virt-manager

-[virt-manager](https://en.wikipedia.org/wiki/Virtual_Machine_Manager) is a graphical interface for [`libvirt`](https://en.wikipedia.org/wiki/Libvirt), a toolkit to manage [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) and virtual storage, networks, and more.
+[virt-manager](https://en.wikipedia.org/wiki/Virtual_Machine_Manager) is a graphical interface for [`libvirt`](https://en.wikipedia.org/wiki/Libvirt), a toolkit to manage [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) and accompanying virtual storage, networking, and more.

 [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) is a module in the Linux kernel that allows Linux to function as a hypervisor (a computer that runs virtual machines).
-[QEMU](https://en.wikipedia.org/wiki/QEMU) is an emulator that interfaces with KVM, and provides additional VM, storage and network management features. libvirt allows managing QEMU virtual machines, through easy graphical and command-line interfaces.
+[QEMU](https://en.wikipedia.org/wiki/QEMU) is an emulator that interfaces with KVM, and provides additional VM, storage and network management features.
+The [libvirt](https://en.wikipedia.org/wiki/Libvirt) project allows easy and comprehensie management QEMU virtual machines through graphical (`virt-manager`) and command-line (`virsh`) interfaces.

 Advantages of virtualization include: